jgrzebyta/bio-utils/README.md

-A bunch of simple tools for Emacs.
+A bunch of simple bioinformatics tools.